 Brothers and Sisters,

-The Executive Negotiating Committee met face to face with American Airlines this week in New York City.
+The Executive Negotiating Committee met face to face with American Airlines this week in Washington DC.

-Negotiations are scheduled to resume on the following weeks: November 6 in Washington, DC and December 11 in Dallas.
+Negotiations are scheduled to resume December 11 in Dallas.

 Fleet Negotiating Committee: